opendata-swiss/ogdch_checker/README.md

 - Emails can be send to the contacts of these datasets.
 - The two steps: checking datasets and sending out emails can be separated from each other
-- There is a contactchecker, that can associate different receivers per dataset: currently emails for datasets that are harvested by the geocat harvester go to swisstopo
+- There is a contactchecker, that writes the contacts of a dataset to a csv file
+- There is a linkchecker which writes a linkchecker_msgs.csv file and a linkchecker.csv file
 - the checker can be limited to a number of datasets (`--limit`) to one dataset (`--pkg`) or to and organization (`--org`)
-- the checkers write `csv` files, since can easily used for data analysis (with jupyther notebooks) for example
+- the checkers write `csv` files, since these can be easily used for data analysis (with jupyther notebooks)
 - the checkers come with an interface, so it is fairly easy to add custom checkers as needed